lindbrook/packageRank/README.md

 and on [RStudio’s logs](http://cran-logs.rstudio.com/).
 The latter record traffic to what was previously called RStudio’s [CRAN mirror](http://cran.rstudio.com) and which is now called the [“0-Cloud” mirror](http://cloud.r-project.org) “sponsored by RStudio”.
-The logs for the previous day are generally posted the following day at 18:00 (GMT+1) or 17:00 UTC (GMT+2) (daylight saving time).
-Results for functions that rely on ‘cranlogs’ are generally available soon thereafter.
+Logs for the previous day are generally posted around 17:00 (UTC).
+Updated results for functions that rely on ‘cranlogs’ are generally available soon thereafter.

 ### I - getting started